Salary, benefits and incentives: a jargon buster

 - Golden hello.
 A golden hello is a special bonus awarded when you join a company.
 Employers realise that moving and starting a new job can be expensive, so a golden hello is designed to help you settle in to your new position.
 You could use the money to buy new clothes for your new job, as a rental deposit on a house or flat, or for a season ticket.

 - Health insurance.
 Private health insurance means you'll be able to have consultations, tests and operations without joining the end of an NHS waiting list.
 It's just like any other health insurance, but you don't have to pay for it.
 In some cases the insurance will cover your immediate family as well.
 Again, bear in mind that you will have to pay income tax on the cash value of the health insurance.
 There may also be 'excesses' on some forms of treatment.

 - Pension plan.
 It may seem ridiculous to start saving for your old age when you're starting your first job, but it's not.
 Really.
 All companies must now offer some form of pension scheme and they must pay at least the minimum contribution.
 If you are earning more than £10,000 and are aged over 22, your employer will automatically enrol you in its pension scheme, though it is possible to opt out if you want to.
-Usually you put in a little money each month, your company puts some in too and the tax man returns some of what he took.
+Usually you put in a little money each month, your company puts some in too and the government pays back the tax you paid on it.
 If you decide to opt out, you are effectively rejecting an extra bit of money your employer wants to give you.
 But, of course, you have to make an informed decision on the best action for you at any given time.

 - Mobile phone, laptop and/or other devices.
 Some companies provide you with communications equipment for work.
 This is particularly useful if your job entails lots of time out of the office or you work from home.
 Some are exclusively for work-related use, but your employer may cover some personal use as well.